 Emily Siekkinen is a graduate of the University of Florida and earned a Bachelor of Fine Arts degree with a minor in Art History.
 Emily has been working in the arts for over ten years and has been with Octavia Art Gallery since it’s founding in 2008.
 As the sole director for many years, she has organized numerous exhibitions, written accompanying texts, and developed relationships with artists both nationally and internationally.

 Kristina Larson is a graduate of Tufts University and The School of the Museum of Fine Arts, Boston, and earned a Master’s degree in Arts Administration from The Savanna College of Art and Design.
-Kristina has worked for the Ministry of Art and culture in Morocco as a United States Peace Corps volunteer, for the Contemporary Arts Center as the Development Specialist for the Whitney White Linen Night fundraiser, and as a Senior Fine Art Consultant with Martin Lawrence Galleries.
+She is a certified Fine Art Appraiser through the Appraisers Association of America.
+Kristina has held several positions in the arts, including working as a Consultant for the Ministry of Art and Culture, as the Development Specialist for the Contemporary Arts Center’s Whitney White Linen Night fundraiser, and as a Senior Fine Art Consultant with Martin Lawrence Galleries.
 Kristina has been with Octavia Art Gallery in New Orleans since February of 2016.

 Georgia Carter is a graduate of California College of the Arts in San Francisco, with a Bachelor of Fine Arts in Painting.
 She earned her Master’s of Fine Arts in Studio Art from The University of Texas at Austin, where she worked as a teaching assistant in the painting and drawing departments.
 Georgia has worked for The Peggy Guggenheim Collection in Venice, Italy, Pro Arts Gallery in Oakland, and NOMA Gallery in San Francisco.
 She has consistently exhibited her artwork for the past 10 years and maintains a studio practice in Houston, TX.
 Georgia joined Octavia Art Gallery Houston in January 2017.